What Is a Second Chance Checking Account?

 Here’s how second chance banking operates: much like any other regular checking account.
 The account holder deposits money into the second chance checking account, which they can then access using a debit card or making a withdrawal at an ATM.

 Specific account features will depend on which institution is offering the account.
-For example, some banks may offer free paper checks or convenient mobile banking to give customers a bird’s-eye view of their finances.
+For example, some banks may offer free paper checks, and many have convenient mobile banking features.

-On the other hand, some banks may impose monthly service fees or minimum opening deposits, and may not allow second chance checking account holders to use paper checks.
-And although checking account interest rates are notoriously low, it’s unlikely your second chance checking account will grow any interest at all.
+However, some banks may charge monthly service fees or minimum opening deposits, and may not allow second chance checking account holders to use paper checks.
+And although checking account interest rates are notoriously low, it’s unlikely your second chance checking account will accrue any interest at all.

 Applying for one of these accounts typically works in the same way as opening a bank account of any kind.